capactio/capact/docs/tutorial/content-creation/README.md

 | `imports`                     | Here we define all other **Interfaces**, we use in our **Implementation**.
 We can then refer to them as `'<alias>.<method-name>'`.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                          |
 | `action`                      | Holds information about the actions that is executed.
 In the case of the Argo workflow Runner, in this section we define the Argo workflow, which is executed in this **Implementation**.                                                                                                                                                                                                                                                                                                                                                                                                                                                   |

-> You can notice, that `confluence-config` (which is the `additional` output TypeInstance from `helm.run`) is defined in the `outputTypeInstanceRelations`, although it was created in `helm.run`.
-The `additional` from `helm.run` is specially, because `helm.run` does not know the Type of TypeInstances, so it's not defined in `helm.run` Implementation, but must be defined in the caller Implementation.
+> You can notice, that `confluence-config` (which is the `additional` output TypeInstance from `helm.install`) is defined in the `outputTypeInstanceRelations`, although it was created in `helm.install`.
+The `additional` from `helm.install` is specially, because `helm.install` does not know the Type of TypeInstances, so it's not defined in `helm.install` Implementation, but must be defined in the caller Implementation.
 In the future, we will improve the syntax, so it will be more clear, which TypeInstances need a separate entry in `outputTypeInstanceRelations` and which don't.

 The workflow syntax is based on [Argo](`https://argoproj.github.io/argo/`), with a few extensions introduced by Voltron.
 These extensions are: